 Quality Assurance Program

-The Quality Assurance (QA) program evaluates investigator and Institutional Review Board (IRB) compliance with organizational policies, procedures, and applicable laws and regulations for human research activities conducted or overseen by the University of Minnesota.
+The Quality Assurance (QA) program evaluates investigator and Institutional Review Board (IRB) compliance with applicable policies, procedures, laws, and regulations for human research activities conducted or overseen by the University of Minnesota.

 The QA program includes the following functions: